©1978

 glory of overall being in focusing on the sins of individual

 people.
 We lose sight of the forest in analyzing the trees.
-The creation is aflame with

 glory, crackling with praise.
 Let us not think God is dependent